 At the same time, he gave his long-term friend and WWII veteran

-a platform to further develop his
+a platform to further develop his invention: the

-Broom: a non-linear
+Broom, a non-linear

-electronics, even when it is switched off.
+— even when they are switched off.

 Bovill's gatgets were later sold through the shop of Allen International